alexander-stadnikov/CarND-Finding-Lane-Lines/README.md

 ### Hough Transform

-[Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) helps us to helps us to extract shapes from the image.
+[Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) helps us to extract shapes from the image.
 The trickiest part of the step is finding the correct parameters.
 Since such parameters are discovered, this operation provides us line segments which construct almost straight lines:

 ![Hough Transform](./test_images/../examples/../test_images_output/no_extrapolation_solidWhiteCurve.jpg)